cherch173/smoke/README.md

 - **fireButton:** Array of Objects measured with length() method
     - (LIKES branded as **SPARKS**)
 - **comments:** String linked by ID

-- **detailsCard:** Endeavor Card Name & Image will be href capable to a detail view by ID
+- **Detail View:** Endeavor Card Name & Image will be href capable to a detail view by ID

-This model will have full CRUD capabilities.
+This model has full CRUD capabilities.

 **USERS **
-- username = textField
+- username = string
-- email = textField
+- email = string
-- password = textField
+- password = string
-- confirmPassword = textField
+- confirmPassword = string

 **COMMENTS**
-- date = dateField
+- date = created_at -> converted to string getDate()
-- username = textField
+- username = string
-- comment = textField
+- comment = string (textArea)

+This model also has full CRUD capabilities
 ***
 ***
 ## _**WIREFRAME**_